Refuse Collection 101

 - Yard debris like tree trimmings, grass clippings, etc. (Another alternative is to use yard waste for backyard composting)

-Please keep the following items out of your dark gray refuse cart:
+Please keep the following items out of your gray refuse cart:

 Where does your refuse go?